-- 1. The Court declines to preliminarily approve the settlement and enter a Preliminary Approval Order except as expressly provided elsewhere in the Agreement; or - $\ \ \,$ The conditions subsequent discussed herein are not satisfied; or - 3.
+- 1. The Court declines to preliminarily approve the settlement and enter a Preliminary Approval Order except as expressly provided elsewhere in the Agreement; or - $\ \, 2 \, . \, \,$ The conditions subsequent discussed herein are not satisfied; or - 3.
 To the extent any Class Members have opted out of this Class, or may hereafter have the right to opt out of the Class or the Action, H&R Block shall have the option to withdraw from this Settlement if more than one percent (1%) of the persons receiving Class Notice opt out.

-Plaintiffs and Class Members, at their sole discretion, shall have the right but not the obligation to terminate this Agreement if the Court declines to preliminarily approve the settlement and enter a Preliminary Approval Order approving all aspects of this Agreement of Settlement, or except as expressly provided in this Agreement.
+Plaintiffs and Class Members, at their sole discretion, shall have the right but not the obligation to terminate this Agreement if the Court declines to preliminarily approve the settlement and enter a Preliminary Approval Order approving all aspects of this Agreement of

-Termination by either H&R Block or by Plaintiffs and Class Members pursuant to this Section VI shall mean that all obligations of the parties hereto shall terminate, except as expressly provided became
+Termination by either H&R Block or by Plaintiffs and Class Members pursuant to this Section VI shall mean that all obligations of the parties hereto shall terminate, except as expressly provided herein.